justinww04/social-app/README.md

 looking over social aspects of website

-working on optimization - still working updating- optimizing - most optizations are done, working on compliancies
+working on optimization - still working updating- optimizing - most optizations are done, working on compliancies - finished

 4/25/2026
 -working on adding a new community tab called (bands) this is where people can connect with one another and interact in communities fo share music, pictures or videos such as things from music festivals, with their favorite artists, videos of themselves playing their instrument, performing and etc. Just majority music related topics.